-Apart from a fantastic way to introduce to your students the basic concepts of peace, this very catchy tune is the perfect assembly performance piece.
+Apart from being a fantastic way to introduce to your students the basic concepts of peace, this very catchy tune is the perfect assembly performance piece.
 Why not have your students learn this song to perform for the whole school to spread peace?
-But, be careful – it’s super catchy and will be in your heard for days to come!
+But, be careful, it’s an earworm and will be in your head for days to come!

 “One by one in our work and in our play, we are teaching peace by what we do and what we say!”

 For the lyrics check out the Red Grammer website.